 Our HarperCollins project led to a 2016 engagement with 21st Century Fox, the film/TV wing of the Murdoch media empire.
 We’ve continued to use StoryARC for our larger, more complex international projects, and we developed a more targeted version for unique client needs.
 In 2018, for instance, we developed the ARC Storytelling Training program for Hershey’s internal sales team to help them infuse colorful and compelling storytelling into their R&D process.

 StoryARC was thriving as an in-person experience.
 At its best, it’s akin to watching friends tell stories around a campfire.
 Moments of connection occur, as do moments of fierce debate.
-People can find familiarity in each other’s’ perspectives, or they may remember the same event in vastly different ways.
+People can find familiarity in each other’s perspectives, or they may remember the same event in vastly different ways.
 Sometimes, it’s like group therapy.

 But in any good story, we ultimately reach the danger point.
-We’ve hopefully made our characters “likeable for the reader” by this point.
+We’ve hopefully made our characters “likable for the reader” by this point.
 Here, at the end of Act II, is where we “visit trouble upon them.”

 Danger